Bolivar Technical College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Bolivar Technical College, approximately 100% of students took out student loans averaging $4,344 a year.
-That adds up to $17,376 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Bolivar Technical College, approximately 75% of students took out student loans averaging $6,454 a year.
+That adds up to $25,816 over four years for those students.

 How Much Money Do Bolivar Technical College Graduates Make?

 Location of Bolivar Technical College